cosmos72/gomacro/README.md

 ## gomacro - interactive Go interpreter with macros

-gomacro is a fairly complete Go interpreter, implemented in pure Go.
+gomacro is an almost complete Go interpreter, implemented in pure Go.
 It offers both an interactive REPL and a scripting mode, and does not require a Go toolchain at runtime (except in one very specific case: import of a 3<sup>rd</sup> party package at runtime).